ssasoglu/blog-source/source/_posts/why-mm-is-great-for-serverless-pt-2.md

 ## Evolving Towards Microservices

 As our applications grow, there's always the potential to evolve them into fully distributed microservices.
 By carefully managing the bounded contexts within our applications, we can split a modular monolithic system into multiple microservices, each with its own AWS account.
-Architecture remains flexible and scalable as we continue to grow.
+We can also assign responsibility to multiple teams and manage complexity effectively.

-The ability to evolve from a modular monolith to microservices without a complete architectural overhaul is one of the key benefits of the Serverless Modular Monolith.
-This approach allows us to balance the need for stability with the flexibility to adapt and grow.
+The ability to evolve from a modular monolith to microservices without a complete architectural overhaul is one of the key benefits of the "Serverless Modular Monolith".
+This approach allows us to find the balance between stability and flexibility so that we can continue to adapt and grow.

 ## Recap and Conclusions

-Throughout the series, we’ve explored the advantages of the Serverless Modular Monolith and how it can address the evolving needs of modern applications.
+Throughout the series, we’ve explored the advantages of the "Serverless Modular Monolith" and how it can address the evolving needs of modern applications.
 By balancing simplicity, scalability, and adaptability, this architecture enables us to start small, evolve incrementally, and manage complexity effectively.

 We have covered the following benefits of the "Serverless Modular Monolith":

-- Modular design mitigates common challenges and opens possibility to evolve towards microservices without complete overhaul of the system
+- Modular design mitigates common challenges and opens possibility to evolve towards microservices without complete overhaul of the system:
   - Less cognitive load for developers and easy to reason with the overall system.
   - Loose coupling, high functional cohesion

-- AWS CDK simplifies the application deployment to a single command: `cdk deploy` and handles complex dependency management, especially during early development phase.
+- AWS CDK simplifies the application deployment to a single command: `cdk deploy` and handles complex deployment orchestration, especially during early development phase.
   - We do not need to think about deployment strategies right from the start.
   - Only the first deployment is a monolith, after that in each deployment AWS CDK is smart enough to only reflect the changes or add the new components.